HJWongAtWork/gamuda_flutter_backend_final/README.md

 python3 -m uvicorn main:app --reload
 ```

-The API will be available at http://localhost:8000.
+The API will be available at http://localhost:8000, with the Swagger API being located in /docs as per usual.